Mangopay/mangopay2-nodejs-sdk/docs/PayIns.md

 ### PayIns.createTemporaryImmediatePayIn(immediatePayIn, callback, options)

-WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+Create new temporary immediate pay-in (WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary immediate pay-in

 **Parameters**

 **immediatePayIn**: `Object`, Immediate pay-in object

-**callback**: , WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+**callback**: , Create new temporary immediate pay-in (WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary immediate pay-in

-**options**: , WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+**options**: , Create new temporary immediate pay-in (WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary immediate pay-in

 **Returns**: `Object`, Request promise